CEN 1789: Vehicle standards

 Requirements are specified for categories of road ambulances based in increasing order of the level of treatment that can be carried out.
 The standard includes both vehicle type and also engine type and performance characteristics, including vehicle dimensions, acceleration rate, braking capacity, traction control, fire safety, and heating/cooling.

 Interior design standards

 The standard contains ergonomic requirements and design specifications for the patient compartment, and also places practical restrictions on the physical lifting of patients in and out of the vehicle, for safety reasons.
 Other safety factors addressed include lighting, doors & windows, cabinet securing systems, seatbelt and seat anchorage, seat size & position, and restraint of medical equipment, with provisions for static testing, dynamic and impact testing.

 Medical devices

 This Standard gives general requirements for medical devices carried in road ambulances and used therein and outside hospitals and clinics in situations where the ambient conditions can differ from normal indoor conditions.

+Safety

+The standard states that medical Devices, equipment and controls which are required while the vehicle is in motion should be positioned so that they can be operated by a paramedic with their seat belt fastened when the vehicle is in motion.